mary-ruguru/mary-ruguru/README.md

 # About Me

 Hello!
 I'm Maryann, an upcoming Software Developer based in Nairobi, Kenya.
 I'm passionate about coding and enjoy working on projects that challenge me to learn and grow.
-Currently, I am working on a Ruby on Rails backend project with a React frontend.
+Currently, I am working on Angular.

 # My Tools and Technologies: